zeroem/zeroem.github.io/pages/sometimes-you-feel-like-a-map.md

 ## `java.lang.Iterable`

+Seeing as you\'ve already implemented `seq`, this one is a no brainer.
+You can simply wrap the result of calling `seq` on your map into a `clojure.lang.SeqIterator` and call it a day.

 {% highlight clojure %}
   Iterable
   (iterator [this])
 {% endhighlight %}

-Seeing as you\'ve already implemented `seq`, this one is a no brainer.
-You can simply wrap the result of calling `seq` into a `clojure.lang.SeqIterator` and call it a day.

 ### API Calls
   - `reduce`
   - `reduce-kv`

+## Wrap Up

+You should now have a custom type that you can treat just like any other map.
+You can find examples of other custom maps in [crosshair](https://github.com/matross/crosshair), [mapstache](https://github.com/matross/mapstache), and [strata](https://github.com/matross/strata).

+If you notice mistakes, typo or otherwise, feel free to let me know [@thenandagain](https://twitter.com/thenandagain) on Twitter, or [send a pull request](https://github.com/zeroem/zeroem.github.io).